- 1

 3. pg_trgm strict_word_similarity() Crash

-4. json_strip_nulls() Function Volatility — Now Immutable
+4. json_strip_nulls() Function Volatility — Changed to Immutable

 6. NOT NULL Constraint Naming Conflicts